nightmaregaurav/result-extractor/README.md

 * Regular Expression to extract the campus code from the Symbol Number.
 * client_secrets.json file for Google Drive API.
 (Help for this is provided in the client_secrets.json.readme file)
 * Input file containing the Symbol Numbers of the global merit list.
+* Update/Change Campus.db to match campus code, name, and address to match your scenario.
+Default sample contains TU-BCA campuses as of 2022-Nov.

 ## Setup
 * Clone the repository.